 The following table provides summary information about all director nominees.
-As of the Annual Meeting, we will no longer have a classified Board.
-Accordingly, each director is being nominated for a one-year term that will expire at our next annual meeting of shareholders.
+Each director is being nominated for a one-year term that will expire at our next annual meeting of shareholders.
 The directors will be elected by the affirmative vote of a majority of the votes cast.
 Pursuant to our Corporate Governance Guidelines, if an incumbent director fails to receive a majority of the votes cast, the incumbent director will promptly tender his or her irrevocable offer of resignation to the Board.
 The Board, upon recommendation by the Nominating and Corporate Governance Committee, can then choose to accept the resignation, reject it or take such other action that the Board deems appropriate.
-For more information about the director nominees, see page 5.
+For more information about the director nominees, see page 6.